 Hours and days of operation vary by location, but a day's worth of food is generally served each day, Monday through Friday, between 10:00 a.m. and Noon.
 At many sites frozen meals are available to cover the weekends and holidays.

-We operate Meals On Wheels locations throughout Allegheny and Beaver Counties in Pennsylvania, as well as in Grove City Pennsylvania, Wheeling, West Virginia, and Marshall County, West Virginia.
+We operate Meals On Wheels locations throughout Allegheny and Beaver Counties in Pennsylvania, as well as in Grove City, Pennsylvania.
 To enroll yourself or a loved one in Meals On Wheels, call us toll-free at (866) 496-6640.

 Coming soon: Lutheran Service Society's Meals On Wheels service area directory.

-It costs us $35 per week per client to provide Meals On Wheels.
-Clients are asked for a portion of this cost, and the remainder is covered by charitable contributions from individuals, churches, businesses, and community organizations.
+It costs us $25-$35 per week per client to provide Meals On Wheels.
+Clients are asked to contribute towards this cost, and the remainder is covered by charitable contributions from individuals, churches, businesses, and community organizations.
+We receive no government funding to support our Meals On Wheels program.
 Donate to help provide Meals On Wheels for someone in need by clicking here.